 Responsible Disclosure Policy

 Security is a top priority for Cadence, and we believe that working with skilled security researchers can identify weaknesses in any technology.
-If you believe you’ve found a security vulnerability in Cadence’s systems, please notify us; we will work with you to resolve the issue promptly.
+If you believe you’ve identified a potential vulnerability in our systems, we ask that you report it to us in good faith.
+We are committed to working with researchers to resolve issues promptly and responsibly.

 Disclosure Policy

-If you believe you’ve discovered a potential vulnerability, please let us know by emailing us at security@cadencerpm.com.
-We will acknowledge your email within seven business days.
+If you discover a potential security vulnerability, please let us know by emailing us at security@cadencerpm.com.
+We will acknowledge your report within seven business days.
+Critical issues will be triaged within ten business days, and we will prioritize resolution accordingly.

-Please provide us with a reasonable amount of time to resolve the issue before disclosing it to the public or a third party.
-We will triage your report within ten business days, and prioritize resolution of critical issues.
+Please give us a reasonable amount of time to investigate and resolve the issue before disclosing it to the public or a third party.
+We value coordinated disclosure and will keep you updated on our progress.

 Scope

-This policy applies to the Cadence application hosted at cadence.care and to any other subdomains or services associated with the Cadence application.
+This policy applies to the Cadence platform available at https://cadence.care, including any related subdomains or services operated by Cadence.

 Contact